 The 1066 invasion of the south of England by William of Normandy (depicted in the Bayeaux Tapestry, shown right) plays a crucial role in the history of the New Forest as we know it today.

-The invasion took place while King Harold was back fighting the Vikings again in the north of the country, following another Viking attack.
-This left Wessex and the southern coast of England open for William to invade.
-On hearing news of the invasion, Harold returned south having defeated the Vikings and was duly defeated himself, at Hastings.
+The sneaky invasion took place while King Harold was back fighting the Vikings again in the north of the country, following yet another attack by them; Harold’s absence left Wessex and the southern coast of England open for William to invade.
+On hearing news of the invasion, Harold returned south having defeated the Vikings and was duly defeated and killed by the Normans, at the infamous Battle of Hastings in October of 1066.

 William, having now effectively ended the Anglo-Saxon period, was free to take the crown which he did on Christmas Day 1066 at Westminster Abbey, thus starting the period of Norman rule.